lpurdy01/crypto-knowledge-map/notes/What_is_Property.md

 0{"What is Property"}-->2["Proof of Stake vs Mining"] 0{"What is Property"}-->3["What are NFTs"]
-0{"What is Property"}-->4["How the US Government Views Crypto Assets"]
+0{"What is Property"}-->4["How the US Government Views Crypto Assets"] click 1 "../What_is_a_Consensus_Mechanism" "What is a Consensus Mechanism" click 2 "../Proof_of_Stake_vs_Mining" "Proof of Stake vs Mining" click 3 "../What_are_NFTs" "What are NFTs" click 4 "../How_the_US_Government_Views_Crypto_Assets" "How the US Government Views Crypto Assets"
 ```